 We are a retailer of manufacturers' branded items and are thereby dependent on the availability of key products and brands.
 Our business is dependent upon close relationships with our vendors and our ability to purchase brand name merchandise at competitive prices.
 Our top two vendors accounted for approximately 70% of our total inventory purchases during Fiscal 2022.
 During Fiscal 2022, approximately 61% of our inventory was purchased from one vendor, Nike, who accounted for approximately 64% of our net sales.
-Our inability to obtain merchandise in a timely manner from major suppliers as a result of business decisions by suppliers, including the expansion of direct-to-consumer programs by our vendors, or disruptions in the global transportation network, such as port strikes and backlogs, geopolitical conflicts, weather conditions, the emergence of widespread health emergencies or pandemics such as the COVID-19 pandemic, work stoppages, labor shortages or other labor unrest could have a material adverse effect on our business, financial condition, and results of operations.
-Because of our strong dependence on Nike, any adverse development in Nike's distribution strategy, financial condition, or results of operations, or the inability of Nike to develop and manufacture products that appeal to our target customers, could also have an adverse effect on our business, financial condition, and results of operations.
-As a retailer, we cannot control the supply, design, function or cost of many of the products we offer for sale.
+Our inability to obtain merchandise in a timely manner from major suppliers as a result of business decisions by suppliers, including the expansion of direct-to-consumer programs by our vendors, or disruptions in the global transportation network, such as port strikes and backlogs, geopolitical conflicts, weather conditions, the emergence of widespread health emergencies or pandemics such as the COVID-19 pandemic, work stoppages, labor shortages or other labor unrest could have a material adverse effect on our business, financial condition, and results of operations, or the inability of Nike to develop and manufacture products that appeal to our target customers, could also have an adverse effect on our business, financial condition, or results of operations, or the inability of Nike to develop and manufacture products that appeal to our target customers, could also have an adverse effect on our business, financial condition, or cost of many of the products we offer for sale.
 Moreover, certain merchandise that is in high demand may be allocated by vendors based upon the vendors' internal criteria, which is beyond our control.